 You never know what you will find when point hunting in East central Mississippi and West central Alabama.
 The prominent point types found here are Pickwick, Kirk and Abbey.
-Sometimes Bascom, Benton, Marion, Newman, Savanna River, Hamilton, Osceola, Greenbrier, Dalton, Bolen, Big Sandy and on rare occassions, a Clovis point.
-East Central Mississippi and West Central Alabama is along a regional archaeological division seperating the east central section from the southeastern section as illustrated in Overstreets Arrowhead Guide.
-An overlap of point type cultures is found in this area.
-Points that are more prominent in the deep southeastern archaeological region (south Alabama and Florida) or those more prominent in North Alabama and Tennessee may appear with some frequency in east Mississippi and west Alabama along this regional dividing line.
+Sometimes Bascom, Benton, Marion, Newman, Savanna River, Hamilton, Osceola, Greenbrier, Dalton, Bolen, Big Sandy and on rare occasions, a Clovis point.
+There are also the ceramics and stone artifacts the cultures produced as well as early European artifacts that were traded to the American Indians during the historic period (1500s-1800s).
+East Central Mississippi and West Central Alabama lies along a regional archaeological division separating the east central section from the Southeastern section as illustrated in Overstreet's Arrowhead Guide.
+An overlap of period culture types and styles are found in this area.
+Artifacts that are more prominent in the deep Southeastern archaeological region (south Alabama and Florida) and those more prominent in North Alabama and Tennessee, may also appear here with some frequency in East Mississippi and West Alabama along this regional divide.

 I know everyone has heard a story about unusual point and artifact finds in this area.
 Stories recounted from point hunters like the fellow who was swimming in the Chickasawhay River in Clark county, diving to the hard clay bottom and finding a pot hole with a black Clovis point caught inside.
 Another one shared with me by a lady whose brother was swimming on Tuxacanie creek in a sandy hole....he found a large spear point made of a translucent green rock.
 It was sent for authentication and came back as a Clovis point made from a green volcanic rock.
 And another is the story of a cache of (5) Clay type points made of Tallahatta quartzite and Coral which were found on Tombigbee River near Gilbertown, Al. Yet another amazing find is the 5 ceremonial spatulates (Spuds or ceremonial axes) found in a cultivated field on a high bluff along the Tombigbee river east of Waynesboro, MS. Or how about the creek near Millry Alabama where 2 Indian skulls were found eroding out of the creek bank as it cut across an ancient burial site.
 I personally saw these skulls.
 Another story I have heard from someone who worked the gravel dredges on Leaf River and Pearl River near Hattiesburg and Columbia is one in which many points including some huge ones were pulled up out of the gravel beds.
 These river gravel beds are sometimes 15 feet deep in gravel and dredges remove the gravel for commercial purposes.
 The dredge worker said on one occasion so many points were pulled out that they covered the area of a pickup truck bed and several were 6-8 inches in length.
 Point hunters spend many hours walking along creeks looking for points.